-I am a Senior Principal Scientist in the IMED Biotech Unit, responsible for setting the research strategy and building a strong early pipeline of projects in heart failure.
+I am a Senior Principal Scientist in Research and Early Development, Cardiovascular, Renal and Metabolism (CVRM), responsible for setting the research strategy and building a strong early pipeline of projects in heart failure.

 A cardiologist by training, I received my medical degree from Shandong University, China, following which I worked as clinical cardiologist and lecturer.
 After obtaining a PhD in Cardiology from Karolinska Institute, I joined AstraZeneca in 1997.